-Why is Operational Resilience so important?
+What is Operational Resilience and why is it so important?

 The UK’s Operational Resilience (OpRes) framework is designed to ensure that the UK’s financial services sector is resilient to a range of issues that could impact the service they provide to the UK economy.
 Examples include cyber attacks, a technology outage, or a significant economic interruption.